rain-1/rain-1.github.io/scheme.md

 * [qcode](scheme-5) - some low level details about the compiler target and virtual machine.
 * [eval and macros](scheme-6) - how we implement an efficient eval, and how is it used to implement macros.
 * [pointer tagging and data representation](scheme-7) - how is data represented and processed in the runtime.
+* [information for stack traces and profiling](scheme-8) - how we print useful stack traces, and profiling info.

 ## Compiler Passes